LQ95/STL-Visualizer-for-KneeBones3Dify/README.md

 Install pip (if you have any specific issues with pip during setup, try reverting to version 22.0.4)

+Install Steam and SteamVR

+Ensure that you have an OpenVR compatible headset

 # Setup for KneeBones3Dify

 ## 1) Install Python modules: